Approximate expressions for mathematical constants from PSLQ algorithm: a simple approach and a case study: Introduction

 The increase of interest in $\zeta{(3)}$, which comes from both pure and applied mathematics,\footnote{For instance, given three integers chosen at random, the probability that no common factor will divide them all is ${\,1/\zeta(3)}$.
 Also, if $n$ is a power of $2$, then the number $\#(n)$ of distinct solutions for $n=p+x\,y$ with $p$ prime and $x$, $y$ positive integers obeys the asymptotic relation ${\,\#(n)/n} \sim 105 \, {\,\zeta(3)/\left(2\,\pi^4\right)}$.
-It also arises in a number of physical problems, including the computation of electron's gyromagnetic ratio.} has stimulated its high-precision numerical computation, as well as the search for \emph{simple} approximate expressions for it~\cite{Zagier}.
+It also arises in a number of physical problems, including the computation of the electron's gyromagnetic ratio.} has stimulated its high-precision numerical computation~\cite{Prevost}, as well as the search for \emph{simple} approximate expressions~\cite{Zagier}.
 Let us adopt a reasonable criterium for the adjective ``simple,'' in the context of finite approximate expressions.
-Here, this will designate closed-form expressions containing only \emph{a few} terms/factors composed by other mathematical constants and \emph{a few} integers with \emph{small} absolute values.
+Here, it will designate closed-form expressions containing \emph{a few} terms/factors composed by other known mathematical constants and \emph{a few} integer numbers with \emph{small} absolute value.
 This criterium is, of course, vague due to the forms ``a few'' and ``small''.
-To make it \emph{not-so-imprecise}, ``a few'' will mean less than, say, ten (certainly not twenty), and ``small'' will mean less than, say, five hundreds (certainly not a thousand).
+To make it \emph{not-so-imprecise}, ``a few'' will mean less than, say $\,10$, and ``small'' will mean less than, say $\,500$.
 A such approximation was presented by Galliani (2002), namely~\cite{Wolfram}

-where $\,\gamma\,$ is the Euler-Mascheroni constant, which is accurate to $4$ digits (typo corrected).
+where $\,\gamma\,$ is the Euler-Mascheroni constant, which is accurate to $4$ decimal places.
 Another nice simple approximation is

-due to Hudson (2004), which is accurate to $7$ digits~\cite{Wolfram}.
+due to Hudson (2004), which is accurate to $7$ places~\cite{Wolfram}.
 Among the many approximations for $\zeta{(3)}$ presented by Hudson, the most accurate is~\cite{Wolfram}

-which is accurate to $12$ digits and, clearly, is not a \emph{simple} approximate expression (in our terminology).
-The same for $\zeta(3) \approx \frac{97525}{2515594} \, \pi^3$, which I found by searching for an integer relation between $\zeta(3)$ and $\pi^3$, before the appearance of Ref.~\cite{chines}.
-In trying to reach greater accuracy, however, one soon observes that \emph{it is very difficult to avoid the appearance of large integers}.
+which yields $12$ correct decimal places and, clearly, is not a \emph{simple} approximate expression (in our terminology).
+The same for $\zeta(3) \approx \frac{97525}{2515594} \, \pi^3$, which I have found on searching for a direct integer relation between $\zeta(3)$ and $\pi^3$.
+On trying to reach greater accuracy, however, one soon observes that \emph{it is very difficult to avoid the appearance of large integers}.